-These measures are commonly used to infer the information transfer between sets of nodes by possibly correcting for a third confounding variable \cite{Janzing2013,Schamberg2020}.
-However, In polyadic settings most measures of information flow either underestimate or overestimate nodal importance \cite{James2016}.
-Determining how much information flow is causal between source and sinc variables in polyadic settings remains difficult due to the so-called synergetic and redundant information \cite{James2016,Quax2017}.
 Instead of focusing on the open problem of full information decomposition among variables \cite{Sun2014,Ay2008,Schamberg2020,Schreiber2000,Janzing2013}, we focus here on the amount of information that a node shares with the entire system.
-A node with high dynamical importance, here called driver node, is expected to have a corresponding high information flow from the node to the system.
+A driver node is expected to have a corresponding high information flow from it to the system.
+We introduce a novel metric named integrated mutual information (IMI) based on time-delayed Shannon mutual information with a node and the entire system over time that captures driver nodes with the highest \emph{causal} impact in ergodic systems.
 Additionally, we avoid the problem of confounding information synergy with redundancy by avoiding conditional mutual information.
 The consequence of this is that we quantify only \emph{how much} causal impact \emph{one single node} has on the \emph{entire} network.
 In other words, we will not be able to infer which parts of the network are impacted more than others; nor how exactly the causal influence percolates through the network.
-This is nevertheless sufficient for the purposes of this study.
+This is nevertheless sufficient for the purpose of this study.

-Using this approach it was shown analytically that the number of connections of a node does not scale monotonically with its dynamical importance in infinite-sized, locally-tree-like networks (i.e. networks without loops) \cite{Quax2013}.
+Using this approach it was previously shown analytically that the number of connections of a node does necessarily not scale monotonically with its dynamical importance in infinite-sized, locally-tree-like networks (i.e. networks without loops) \cite{Quax2013}.
 For those networks, nodes with high dynamic importance were not nodes with high degree (so-called hubs).
 Instead, the nodes with intermediate connectedness were identified with the highest dynamical importance.
 This study extends this prior research by numerically computing information flow in finite-sized, random networks, i.e. where small feedback loops cannot be ignored, and studies the relation between connectivity and the dynamical importance of nodes in such networks.